Rashidun cavalry: Mahranite cavalry

 Ibn Abd al-Hakam remarks their relative minimal casualties whenever engaged in military operations.
 Amr was amazed by these proud warriors for their ruthless fighting skill and efficiency During Muslim conquest where they spearheaded Muslim army during the Battle of Heliopolis, the Battle of Nikiou, and Siege of Alexandria.
-Their commanders, Abd al-sallam ibn Habira al-Mahri were entrusted by 'Amr ibn al-'As to lead the entire Muslim army during the Arab conquest of north Africa.
-Abd al-sallam defeated the Byzantine imperial army in Libya, and throughout these campaigns Al-Mahra were awarded much land in Africa as recognition of their bravery.
+Their commanders, Abd al-Salam ibn Hubayra al-Mahri were entrusted by Amr ibn al-As to lead the entire Muslim army during the Arab conquest of north Africa.
+Abd al-Salam defeated the Byzantine army in Libya, and throughout these campaigns Al-Mahra were awarded much land in Africa as recognition of their bravery.
 When Amr established the town of Fustat, he further rewarded Al-Mahri members additional land in Fustat which then became known as Khittat Mahra or the Mahra quarter.
 This land was used by the Al-Mahra tribes as a garrison.

 During the turmoil of Second Fitna, more than 600 Mahranites were sent to North Africa to fight Byzantines and the Berber Kharijite revolts.